deanwampler/deanwampler.github.io/photography/msm1-slider-widget.md

 This widget compares a single exposure vs. 10 exposures stacked together.
 All exposures were taken with the Sony A7RIV and the Sony 24mm F1.4 GM lens, F1.4, 15 seconds, ISO 800.
 The stacked image was created using [Starry Sky Stacker](https://sites.google.com/site/starryskystacker/home).
 My camera was mounted on a [Move Shoot Move Star Tracker](https://www.moveshootmove.com/collections/sifo-rotator/products/sifo-rotator-for-star-tracking-time-lapse-panorama-photography).

 See my [Medium blog post for more details](https://medium.com/the-backpacking-photographer/move-shoot-move-for-astrophotography-f740bb4a49dc).

+<em>This slider is currently broken, apparently due to a change in jquery...
+Fix is TBD.</em>

 <div class='msm1-slider-container opaque'>
   <div class='img background-img'></div>